-A dry retainer will also encourage the growth of pathogens in the mouth, leading to plaque and other oral ailments.
-Enhance comfort by moistening the retainer before use.
+A dry retainer also encourages the growth of pathogens in the mouth, leading to plaque and other oral ailments.
+To enhance comfort, moisten the retainer before use.

 A small amount of cold water is okay, but don’t leave the retainer soaking or apply toothpaste.
 This could damage the wires and rust the metal, shortening the retainer’s lifespan.